aslett1/BioPericles/README.rst

 Requires: `GenomeTools <http://genometools.org/>`_

-**invoke**
+**install_dependencies.sh**

 Installing the dependencies for BioPericles can be a bit of a pain.
-An invoke script is included in the prototypes directory to help install dependencies in a clean system on which you have root access.
-It has only been tested in an Ubuntu Docker container.
+A script is included in the prototypes directory to help install dependencies in a clean system on which you have root access.
+NB This script manipulates your PATH and LD_LIBRARY_PATH environment variables.
+It has only been tested in an Ubuntu Docker Container.

 ::

   cd BioPericles/prototype
+  sudo ./install_dependencies.sh
-  sudo pip install -r invoke_requirements.txt invoke install sudo pip install -r ../requirements.txt
+  sudo pip install -r ../requirements.txt

 TODO